Updated December 5, 2019

 FLINDERS CHASE NATIONAL PARK

 Also wandering around blissfully oblivious to the humans are wallabies, hawks, koalas (actually koalas don’t wander much, they just sit in trees for hours) and, of course, the ubiquitous kangaroo.
-If you like wildlife, a day trip, or even a one or two-night stay in KI, is a great option.
+If you like wildlife, a day trip, or even a one or two-night stay on Kangaroo Island, is a great option.

 If you are looking for more in-depth tours, check out these local tours.

 On to the Seal Bay Conservation Park where you can get closer to a seal than you ever imagined you could.
-Seal Bay maintains a colony of about 15,000 Australian sean lions which has been in this location for thousands of years.
-The guides, who also function as park rangers, are very knowledgeable providing visitors with a unique learning experience and a delightful walk amongst these majestic creatures.
+Seal Bay maintains a colony of about 15,000 Australian sea lions which has been in this location for thousands of years.
+The guides, who also function as park rangers, are very knowledgeable providing visitors with a unique learning experience and a delightful walk among these majestic creatures.

 Learn more about other Australian animal sanctuaries visiting “Best wildlife sanctuaries to see amazing animals of Australia.”